mzwallace/dw-cli/README.md

 }
 ```

-To use this utility you will need to setup your Open Commerce API Settings (Global not Site) on each instance in question.
+To get access to 'versions' and 'activate', you will need to setup your Open Commerce API Settings (Global not Site) on each instance.
 A Client ID can be created in the Account Center.

 ```
 {